Monthly To-Do’s

 SEPTEMBER

 September is here!
-There is hope now that this hot weather will soon be turning to “warm”, and we can begin to enjoy the cooler mornings and evenings.
-This is the month I begin to enjoy my garden again and find myself working in it more often.
+There is hope now that this hot weather will soon be turning to warm, and we can begin to enjoy the cooler mornings and evenings.
+This is typically the month where enjoying your garden and spending time in it comes a bit more naturally.

 OCTOBER

-Cooler weather is now here!
+Cooler weather is here!
 We are finally venturing out to our gardens again, wanting to spend time working and improving our yards.
-If you haven’t already experimented with vegetable gardening, this is your year!
+If you haven’t already experimented with vegetable gardening, this is your time!
 If you do not have an area in your beds for veggies, you can try growing them in containers.
 Make sure they are receiving enough sun.
-I also challenge you to try rainwater harvesting this year.
-Your city should have information on purchasing them locally.
-If you are a do-it-yourselfer, there are many online resources for making rainwater capturing barrels.
+We also challenge you to try rainwater harvesting this year.
+Your city should have information on purchasing these locally.
+If you are a DIY-er, there are many online resources for making rainwater capturing barrels.
 Many cities are also offering rebates.

 NOVEMBER

 As we enter the cooler weather, be prepared for freezes to occur.
 Make sure you have enough frost cloth available and landscape stakes on hand for those tender perennials that need a little extra protection.
 During the cooler months, you can still plant all trees and hardy evergreen shrubs.
-There is always something to do in the garden!
+There is no such thing as a gardening off-season!

 DECEMBER